World Modeling for Autonomous Wheel Loaders: Simulator and loading controller

 \subsection{Simulator}

-We collected data using a simulator developed in a previous study \cite{aoshima2021} and recently carefully validated~\cite{aoshima2023sim2real}.
-In brief, the simulator combines a deformable terrain model with a wheel loader model and runs approximately in real-time on a conventional computer.
-The terrain model, introduced in \cite{servin2021multiscale}, combines the description of soil as continuous solid, distinct particles, and rigid multibodies.
+We collected data using a simulator developed~\cite{aoshima2021} and validated~\cite{aoshima2023sim2real} in a previous work.
+Images and videos from the simulator are found in Fig.~\ref{fig:overview}, Fig.~\ref{fig:simulator} and Supplementary Video 1.
+The simulator combines a deformable terrain model with a wheel loader model and runs approximately in real-time.
+The terrain model, introduced in \cite{servin2021multiscale}, combines the representation of soil as a continuous solid, distinct particles, and rigid multibodies.
 When a digging tool comes in contact with the terrain, the active zone of moving soil is predicted and resolved in terms of particles using DEM.
 When particles come to rest on the terrain surface, they merge back into the solid soil.
-The total mass is preserved in all the computational processes.
+The computational processes preserve the total mass.
 The wheel loader is modeled as a rigid multibody system, matching roughly the dimensions and physical properties of a Komatsu WA320-7.
-The model has five actuated joints, with hinge motors powering the driveline and steering, and linear motors for the boom and the bucket cylinders.
+The model has five actuated joints, with hinge motors powering the driveline and steering and linear motors for the boom and bucket cylinders.
 The motors are controlled by specifying a momentaneous joint target speed and force limits.
 The actuators will run at the set target speed only if the system dynamics and required constraint force do not exceed their respective force limits.
 The limits are set to match the strength of the real machine \cite{wa320brochure}.
 The transmission driveline model includes the main, front, and rear differential couplings to the wheels.
 The force interaction between the vehicle and the terrain occurs through the tire-terrain and bucket-terrain contacts.
-The forces on the bucket depend on the shape and amount of active soil, its dynamic state, and mechanical properties, including bulk density, internal friction angle, cohesion, and dilatancy angle.
-As in \cite{aoshima2023sim2real}, these are set to the values 1727 kg/m$^3$, $32^\circ$, $0$ kPa, and $8^\circ$, which are intended to reflect the properties of dry gravel.
-The simulations were run with the physics engine AGX Dynamics \cite{AGX2023} using a $0.01$ s time-step and terrain grid cell-size of $0.1$\,m.
-Fig.~\ref{fig:overview} shows images from the wheel loading simulations.
+The resulting forces on the bucket depend on the shape and amount of active soil, its dynamic state, and mechanical properties, including bulk density, internal friction angle, cohesion, and dilatancy angle.
+As in \cite{aoshima2023sim2real}, these are set to the values \SI{1727}{kg/m^3}, $32^\circ$, $0$ kPa, and $8^\circ$, which are intended to reflect the properties of dry gravel.
+The simulations were run with the physics engine AGX Dynamics \cite{AGX2023} using a $0.01$ s time-step and terrain grid cell-size of $\SI{0.1}{m} \times \SI{0.1}{m}$.